rrovetto/rrovetto/README.md

 **Hi :smiley:** - I'm a formal ontologist, terminologist, and conceptual data modeler with 22 publications.
 I serve in semantic web, ontology, aerospace, and (inter)national standards organizations.
 I can help **clarify complex concepts** in formal, philosophical and applied ontology development and use, as well as semantic and knowledge modeling.
 I can help create or improve terminologies, ontologies, and metadata.
 Specialties are ontology & terminology for [spaceflight](https://ontospace.wordpress.com) :earth_americas:, as well as _generic (or foundational/upper) ontology_, and _[ethical](https://github.com/rrovetto/Ethical-Ontology-Development), methodological, and foundational topics_ in ontology/semantic modeling.
 I also pursue service & training in water search & rescue, and am skilled at amateur digital photography.
-[See this list of ontology courses in a PPT presentation](https://www.slideshare.net/RobertRovetto/ontology-courses-education), and ([ontology services in PPT](https://www.slideshare.net/RobertRovetto/ontology-services-238070099)).

 **I'm actively open to both study (PhD studentship) and employment opportunities, worldwide.** (authorized to work in US, EU)